-However, if you're a stomach sleeper or weigh over 300 pounds, the medium firmness probably won’t cut it for you.
-We'd recommend the Helix Twilight instead, with its no-sink-or-give top layer, or the Helix Dawn, which comes with extra support for back and stomach sleepers.
+For stomach sleepers or individuals who weigh over 300 pounds, the medium firmness of the Helix Midnight probably won’t cut it for you.
+We'd recommend the Helix Twilight (opens in new tab) instead, with its no-sink-or-give top layer, or the Helix Dawn (opens in new tab), which comes with extra support for back and stomach sleepers.
 Both mattresses cost the same as the Helix Midnight.

 Alternatively, if you have a higher budget, consider the Helix Midnight Luxe (opens in new tab), which starts from $1,195.
 This is the premium version of the Midnight, with zoned lumbar support, enhanced contouring, a quilted pillow and other luxury features.